nicocrm/aqueduct-sync/README.md

     // these are the remote fields we are interested in.
     // any other field will be discarded (the key fields are automatically included)
     // remember to include the fields that are necessary to get the revision id
+    // if there is a map, these fields need to refer to the REMOTE name, not the local (mapped) name
     fields: ['Name', 'EstimatedClose', 'Amount', 'EstimatedAmount', 'Probability'],
     // in cleanse, we can reference only fields that are listed in fields, but we can add
     // new fields as needed